GPUOpen-Tools/radeon_developer_panel/docs/source/features.rst

 - **Expand all execution marker nodes**

    If checked, all execution marker nodes in the marker tree will be expanded.

+The **Analysis options** section lists configuration options:

+- **Enable hardware crash analysis**

+   When enabled, RGD collects low-level information about the GPU hardware state upon crash and augments the information that is presented in the Crash Analysis (.rgd) output file with meaningful insights.

 Once active, a GPU crash dump will be created once a TDR occurs.